pokt-network/pocket/p2p/README.md

 ### Raintree Router Architecture

-_DISCUSS(team): If you feel this needs a diagram, please reach out to the team for additional details._
+_NOTE: If you (the reader) feel this needs a diagram, please reach out to the team for additional details._
-_TODO(olshansky, BenVan): Link to RainTree visualizations once it is complete._

 ### Code Organization